 What we don’t: Fairly technical look and feature set.

-The picks above are great for casual and around-town wear, but there are a number of more technical offerings for demanding backcountry pursuits.
-Taking warmth, features, and value into consideration, our favorite option for the 2024-2025 season is Rab's Neutrino Pro.
+The picks above are great for casual and around-town wear, but for more demanding backcountry pursuits, you'll want to consider a more technical offering.
+Taking warmth, features, and value into consideration, our favorite option for 2025 is Rab's Neutrino Pro.
 First and foremost, you get a whopping 7.5 ounces of 800-fill hydrophobic down, which is considerably more bang for your buck than popular down jackets from brands like Arc’teryx and Patagonia.
 The Rab also sports a water-resistant Pertex Quantum Pro shell with a DWR finish that offers far better wet-weather protection than most down puffies, along with functional extras like a wire-brimmed hood and adjustments at the hood, hem, and cuffs.

 All that said, the Neutrino Pro isn't for everyone.
 The jacket has a decidedly technical look, although the clean design and darker colorways do help with overall appeal.
-Second, the 20-denier shell fabric is respectable in the performance category and keeps weight low, but the jacket is more fragile than the casual options on this list (as with any down jacket, you’ll have to be careful about snags and tears).
+Second, the 20-denier (D) shell fabric is respectable in the performance category and keeps weight low, but the jacket is more fragile than the casual options on this list (as with any down jacket, you’ll have to be careful about snags and tears).
 Finally, Rab is a U.K.-based company, and Americans will have to get used to the European-style left-hand zipper.
-But we love the warmth, feature set, and reasonable price point, which is why the Neutrino Pro remains a favorite year after year...
-Read in-depth review (prior men's version)
+But we love the warmth, feature set, and reasonable price point, which is why the Neutrino Pro remains a favorite year after year.

 See the Rab Neutrino Pro